childsb/containers/README.md

 # Building Kubernetes & deploy to EC2

-Create a new EC2 instance.  download the pem, chmod it..
+Create a new EC2 instance.
+I used the free RHEL image as should all good people.

+download the pem, chmod it..

 make sure you have a user with ID and KEY.
 This user should have admin-ish permissions.

 Set a variable pointing to the instance for imediate gratification.